HiepThanhTran/Career-Consulting/README.md

 # BlueCC - Blue Career Consult

-BlueCC is a project of our group in the Information System Security subject
+BlueCC is a project using Django Framework of our group in the Information System Security subject

 ## Installation
 1. Clone the project: